seanzhuh/SeqTR/README.md

 ### Phrase Localization and Referring Expression Comprehension

-We train SeqTR to perform grouning at bounding box level on a single V100 GPU.
+We train SeqTR to perform grouning at bounding box level on a single V100 GPU with 32 GB memory.
 The following script performs the training:
 ```
 python tools/train.py configs/seqtr/detection/seqtr_det_[DATASET_NAME].py --cfg-options ema=True
 ```